yugabyte/yugabyte-db/docs/content/preview/benchmark/tpcc/_index.md

 YugabyteDB's robust performance in the TPC-C benchmark, particularly when scaled to a high number of warehouses, serves as a compelling testament to its prowess in handling high-volume transaction processing workloads.
 By excelling in this industry-standard test, which simulates complex, concurrent transactions across a vast, distributed dataset, YugabyteDB has effectively demonstrated its ability to manage the intense demands of large-scale OLTP environments.

 {{<lead link="high-scale-workloads/">}}
-To see how well YUgabyteDB handles extremely high workloads, see [Testing high scale workloads](high-scale-workloads/)
+To see how well YugabyteDB handles extremely high workloads, see [Testing high scale workloads](high-scale-workloads/).
 {{</lead>}}

 ## Max scale tested